What type of pet?

 - How often are you home?
 If you work long hours, a dog may not be a good choice of pet, as all dogs require lots of companionship.
 In this case, pets such as fish might be more suitable.

 - How large is your backyard, and do you have good fencing?
 If you have a small backyard or poor fencing, then a dog may not be a good choice.
 You could consider a pet such as a cat that lives indoors with you.

 - Are you prepared to have more than one pet?
 Some types of animals, such as birds and rabbits, need the company of each other to stay happy and healthy.

 - How much money can you afford to spend on your pet?
-All pets are expensive – even animals that are cheap to purchase, like fish, birds and guinea pigs, can cost a lot of money when it comes to buying and setting up tanks, cages, hutches etc. Some dog breeds will cost more to keep than others – for instance large dogs will require more food, while some breeds of dogs will require regular clipping of their coats.
+All pets are expensive — even animals that are cheap to purchase, like fish, birds and guinea pigs, can cost a lot of money when it comes to buying and setting up tanks, cages and hutches.
+Some dog breeds will cost more to keep than others.
+Large dogs need more food, some breeds of dogs need regular clipping of their coats.

 - Are you renting?
-Your landlord may not allow you to own a cat or a dog.
+Your landlord may not let you to own a cat or a dog.
 You may want to consider other pets such as fish.

 - Do you live in an apartment?
 Some birds, such as parrots, can be very noisy, and may attract complaints from neighbours.
 You may want to consider a quiet pet such as a cat, or fish.